Jutho/TensorKit.jl/docs/src/man/categories.md

 ``f^{-1}:V→W`` called its inverse, such that ``f^{-1} ∘ f = \mathrm{id}_W`` and ``f ∘ f^{-1}
 = \mathrm{id}_V``.

-We associate a graphical representation to morphisms as boxes with an incoming and outgoing line denoting the object in its source and target.
-The flow from source to target, and thus the direction of morphism composition ``f ∘ g`` (sometimes known as the flow of time, when thinking about quantum systems) can be chosen left to right (like the arrow in ``f:W→V``), right to left (like the composition order ``f ∘ g``, or the matrix product), bottom to top (quantum field theory convention) or top to bottom (quantum circuit convention).
+Throughout this manual, we associate a graphical representation to morphisms and compositions thereof, which is sometimes referred to as the Penrose graphical calculus.
+To morphisms, we associate boxes with an incoming and outgoing line denoting the object in its source and target.
+The flow from source to target, and thus the direction of morphism composition ``f ∘ g`` (sometimes known as the flow of time) can be chosen left to right (like the arrow in ``f:W→V``), right to left (like the composition order ``f ∘ g``, or the matrix product), bottom to top (quantum field theory convention) or top to bottom (quantum circuit convention).
 Throughout this manual, we stick to this latter convention (which is not very common in manuscripts on category theory):

 ![composition](img/diagram_morphism.svg)